Coronavirus: act thoughtfully and limit risks

 It is important to continue to follow the Dutch government’s guidelines:

 The additional corona measures may change.
-Look for the latest current measures on the website of the Rijksoverheid.
+For the basic guidelines and the current measures, please visit the website of the Dutch government.

 Follow the Dutch government’s guidelines at all times and stay alert.
 We will be doing this too.
 Has something changed at work?
 Then we will contact one another immediately.

 Your work is important.
 So is staying healthy.
 By acting thoughtfully and minimizing risks, we can ensure that as many people as possible can continue to work.
 Thank you for your help in this.